 Furthermore, the bill provides a cause of action for residents against libraries or school districts that violate these provisions, stipulating that lawsuits can only be initiated after the challenge process has been completed.
-The court may grant various forms of relief, including damages and attorney fees, to those prevailing in such actions.
+The court may grant various forms of relief, including damages and attorney fees for the prevailing party.
 The bill also amends existing definitions and liability provisions related to governmental entities and their employees.
-The effective date for the implementation of this act is set for July 1, 2026.
+The act is set to take effect on July 1, 2026.

 Statutes affected: